-LAUNCH Nordic includes Kvadrat and the IKEA Group, Novozymes, The Danish Ministry of Foreign Affairs, The Danish Environmental Protection Agency and Region Skåne.
+LAUNCH Circular includes Kvadrat and the IKEA Group, Novozymes, The Danish Ministry of Foreign Affairs, The Danish Environmental Protection Agency and Region Skåne.
 How important is it that the companies and organisations involved are substantial and influential?

 It is not so much about scale as it is about these companies coming together.
 What makes this project interesting and special is that it is creating a form of systems innovation.
 It is very difficult for an individual company to change its’ industrial structures and patterns but by collaborating we can work together to introduce innovation.
 We are leveraging our sustainability research and our resources by working together.

 How does the diversity of the companies and organisations involved help?

 We each have different networks, different scopes, bringing these together and looking at them as a whole is very impactful.

 How do you participate?

 This is Kvadrat’s third year of involvement in LAUNCH Circular and this cycle we are exploring the circular economy.
 Each year we are getting better and more precise about how to achieve things with this initiative.
 In the beginning, it was a little bit abstract but now it is more and more concrete.
 From Kvadrat’s perspective we are very focused on trying to find one or two new sustainability innovations that we can directly support by either partnering with or investing in or becoming a client of.
 Learning how to manage sustainability challenges, and applying that knowledge, is the second area we are focusing on.